MicrosoftDocs/entra-docs/docs/fundamentals/custom-security-attributes-troubleshoot.md

 **Cause**

-PIM currently does not support adding an eligible Microsoft Entra role assignment at an attribute set scope.
+PIM currently doesn't support adding an eligible Microsoft Entra role assignment at an attribute set scope.

 ## Symptom - Insufficient privileges when using Graph Explorer